 - COVID-19 pre-entry and arrival tests are not required

 - Quarantine after you enter Canada is not required

-- To save time at the border, you can still use ArriveCAN to complete your customs and immigration declaration before flying into Canada.
-Visit ArriveCAN: Advance CBSA Declaration for the list of participating international airports.
+- to save time at the border, you can use the ArriveCAN customs and immigration feature to complete your declaration in advance if you’re flying into a participating international airport

 - Pre-boarding tests for cruise passengers are not required

 - Health checks to board planes and trains are not required

 - Wearing masks on planes and trains is not required

 - It's strongly recommended that you wear a well-constructed and well-fitted mask or respirator while you travel